ratalla816/aws-thoughts/README.md

   * <a href="https://www.npmjs.com/package/uuid">UUID Universally Unique Identifier - generates random alphanumeric strings that can serve as unique identifiers. (generate identifiers for S3 bucket and application images)</a>
   * <a href="https://www.npmjs.com/package/pm2">Node.js production process manager that helps you manage your web application—and keep it live online.</a>
   * <a href="https://www.nginx.com">Nginx (free and open-source web server that can also serve as a reverse proxy, load balancer, mail proxy, or HTTP cache)</a>
+  * <a href="https://dynobase.dev/run-dynamodb-locally/#connecting-dynamodb-offline-sdk">How to run DynamoDB Local and Offline - Complete Guide</a>
   * Left off here: <https://coding-boot-camp.github.io/continuation-courses/aws/lesson-2-dynamodb>

   ## Usage